 14.4.1 Notice of Intent to Discipline.
-If the University intends to impose discipline that involves a loss of pay or termination of employment, the University shall inform the faculty member of its intent in writing.
-The written notice shall describe the event or conduct with sufficient particularity to permit the employee to understand the reason for the proposed discipline.
+If the University intends to impose discipline that involves a loss of pay or termination of employment, the University shall

-- 14.4.2 Pre-Disciplinary Meeting.
+- inform the faculty member of its intent in writing.
+The written notice shall describe the event or conduct with sufficient particularity to permit the employee to understand the reason for the proposed discipline. - 14.4.2 Pre- Disciplinary Meeting.
 The University will schedule a Pre-Disciplinary Meeting to permit the faculty member to provide any additional information the faculty member wishes the University to consider prior to finalizing its decision regarding discipline. - 14.4.3 Disciplinary Decision.
 No later than fourteen (14) calendar days after the close of the Pre-Disciplinary Meeting, the University shall inform the faculty member of its disciplinary decision in writing.
+The disciplinary decision shall be documented in the faculty member's personnel file, and may be used as a basis for progressive discipline should the workplace issue be repeated or if disciplinary action failed to correct an issue. - 14.5 Disciplinary Procedures Title IX of the Education Amendments Act of 1972.
+The Disciplinary Procedures for Title IX matters are set forth in Appendix F.